2745518585/Orita/README_en-CN.md

 ### Parameter System

-DOS-style command-line parameters are used in Windows, and Unix-style command-line parameters are used in Linux.
-The following examples use DOS-style.
+Use DOS-style command line parameters on Windows and Unix-style command line parameters on Linux.
+The following examples use DOS-style parameters.

 ### Built-in Files

-Orita comes with some built-in files for convenience, and they are located in the configuration directory after initialization.
+Orita provides some built-in files for convenience, and these files are located in the configuration file directory after initialization.

 `0.cpp`: Empty, always returns 0.